-What causes a gum line just below the sauce?
+What causes a gum line on pizza just below the sauce?

 - Excessive thinning of the sauce.
 A thin watery sauce that exhibits a tendency to separate upon standing will develop a wet soggy area just below the sauce, leading to the development of a gum line.
 The reason for over thinning of the sauce may be a sense of false economics resulting from adding additional water when the cost of the sauce increases.
 It also might be in response to adding onion and/or garlic to the sauce without sufficient heating to neutralize the enzymes responsible for catalyzing the pectin in the tomato –– resulting in their gelling, and/or an excessively thick sauce.
 This is then addressed by adding more water to the sauce, further diluting it, resulting in water separation.
 From all indications, it appears that a sauce solids content of about 11 or 12 percent seems to work the best in terms of both sauce performance and economics.